Dry skin plagues many people, especially during dry winter months. This DIY brightening hand scrub exfoliates skin so it can retain moisture.

-If I don’t exfoliate the dead skin away, my healthy skin has a harder time absorbing and retaining the moisture that I give it.
-When I do exfoliate regularly and combine that with moisturizing with a good body butter or rich cream, my skin is much more pleased with me.
+If I don’t exfoliate the dead skin away, my skin has a harder time absorbing and retaining the moisture that I give it.
+When I do exfoliate regularly and combine that with moisturizing with a good body butter or rich skin cream, my skin is much more pleased with me.

 I like to use brown sugar in my hand scrubs because I feel like it does a better job of scrubbing away rougher skin.
 You can use white sugar if you prefer, and also a different oil if you don’t want to use coconut oil.
 Scrubs are very forgiving and super easy for beginners.